 Every class at D&E shares a set of key learning outcomes: writing, interpersonal and oral communication, and information literacy.
 Whether one is in advanced composition or English 101, they learn to write and express what they are learning as well as possible.

-The Naylor Center for Teaching and Learning and the Writing Center at Davis & Elkins offer extensive academic support to students of all levels and abilities.
-The fact is, D&E wants students to succeed.
-To that end, the College has put a team of people and resources together to ensure nothing stands in students’ ways.
-If anyone needs help or to touch base with others, The Naylor Center is there with tutoring, study groups, special learning spaces, and equipment.
-Counseling services are available to support learning for every student.
+The Naylor Learning Center and the Writing Center at Davis & Elkins College offer extensive academic support to students of all levels and abilities.
+The fact is, D&E wants students to succeed and, to that end, it has put a team of people and resources together to ensure that nothing stands in students’ ways.
+If anyone needs help or to touch base with others, The Naylor Learning Center is available with tutors, study groups, special learning spaces, and equipment.
+Academic counseling services are also available to support learning for every student.

 D&E is more than a classroom.
 Students say it’s like a family, where one can discover who they are and what makes them happy.
-They find their niches and learn beyond the classroom through lectures, arts events, recreation, and student-focused activities that are fun, interesting, and often adventurous.
+They find their niches and learn beyond the classroom through lectures, arts events, recreation, and student-focused activities that are interesting and often adventurous.

-Whether a student likes sports, theatre, music, rock climbing, politics, or poetry, they can always find a wide range of events and activities happening at D&E. Faculty and students like lead events with the help of the Campus Activities Board.
+Whether a student likes sports, theatre, music, rock climbing, politics, or poetry, they can find a wide range of events and activities happening at D&E. Faculty and students alike lead events with the help of the Campus Activities Board (CAB).
 CAB brings leading entertainment to campus all year long, starting with orientation weekend and continuing through the annual Déjà vu music festival at the end of the academic year.

 Many campus events double as learning opportunities, such as the annual Dance Festival that includes a full schedule of workshops and performances.
-Venues on campus are highlighted by the beautifully renovated Myles Center for the Arts, which includes the 1,140-seat Harper-McNeeley Auditorium, the region’s largest performance hall.
-There is also the Boiler House Theatre, home to D&E theatre, while gallery space for the visual arts is found in several buildings.
-But that’s not all: arts and entertainment extend beyond the classroom to the city of Elkins, which is a Certified Arts Community.
-Explore the area and experience another new world.
+Venues on campus are highlighted by the beautifully renovated Myles Center for the Arts, which includes the 1,140-seat Harper-McNeeley Auditorium, the region’s largest performance hall, and art studios for drawing, painting, ceramics, and printmaking.
+There is also the Boiler House Theatre, home to D&E theatre, while gallery space for the visual arts can be found spread throughout several buildings.
+But that’s not all; arts and entertainment extend beyond the campus to the city of Elkins, which is a Certified Arts Community.
+Anyone who explores the area experiences another new world.

 A Beautiful Location

 Elkins has been called a “small town gem.”
 A community of roughly 7,000, it lies in the heart of West Virginia’s Mountain Highlands, one of eastern America’s most important and beautiful outdoor areas.
 Nearby scenic and historic destinations include the 900,000+ acre Monongahela National Forest.
-Regionally, D&E is close to whitewater rafting, mountain biking trails, and multiple well-known ski resorts, including Snowshoe and Canaan Valley – both about an hour from campus.
+Regionally, D&E is close to whitewater rafting, mountain biking trails, and multiple well-known ski resorts, including Snowshoe and Canaan Valley—both of which are about an hour from campus.

 Many of the most important metropolitan areas of the East, South, and Midwest are within an easy day’s drive.
 Pittsburgh is 150 miles to the north, and Washington, D.C. is 200 miles to the east.
 Commercial air service is available at nearby Clarksburg, West Virginia.